PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 When the characteristic is 2, addition is simply just XORing the the values together.

 Multiplication in a finite field is much more complicated.
 First, multiply the numbers normally, such as in algebra.
 Then, divide that (because it won't fit into an 8 bit field) by a fixed number, known as an irreducible polynomial.
-I have to admit that this is a little beyond my math level, but here it is:
 ```
 x8 + x4 + x3 + x + 1 = 0x11b
 ```

-We divde the product of those two numbers by this polynomial, and the remainder is our product.
+We divde the product of the two input numbers by this polynomial, and the remainder of the division is our product.

 In Java:
 ```